-Details of Akrokerri College of Education Cut off points 2020 Akrokerri College of Education Cut off points 2020 is aggregate 30.
+Akrokerri College of Education Cut off Points for 2019/2020 Admissions, the Akrokerri College of Education Cut off points 2019 is aggregate 30.
 Applicants are to have credit passes (A1-C6) in three core subjects including Core mathematics and English.
-Credit passes in two elective subjects (A1-C6) would also be considered in calculating the cut off points.
-So in effect, three core subjects and two elective s...
+Credit passes in three elective subjects (A1-C6) would also be considered in calculating the cut off points.
+So in effect, three core subjec...

 Cut-Off Points for University for Development Studies